atbcb/usab-uswds/news/_posts/2022-01-20-u-s-access-board-seeks-supervisory-technical-services-officer.md

 title: U.S. Access Board Seeks Supervisory Technical Services Officer
 date: 2022-01-20
-excerpt: The U.S. Access Board seeks a Supervisory Technical Services Officer (GS 15) to serve in its Office of Technical and Information Services. . . .
+excerpt: The U.S. Access Board seeks a Supervisory Technical Services Officer (GS 15) to serve in its Office of Technical and Information Services.
+Current or former federal employees who qualify as . . .
 featured: false
 ---
 The U.S. Access Board seeks a Supervisory Technical Services Officer (GS 15) to serve in its Office of Technical and Information Services.